interstitialRedirectModalTitle

 The first unit of Virginia’s 41st state park, the Sugar Hill Unit in St. Paul, was dedicated on June 16, 2021.
 It currently has nearly 9 miles of hiking trails, more than 2 miles of river frontage and significant cultural and historical attributes.

 Once developed, Clinch River State Park will highlight the Clinch River’s natural, historical and recreational resources.
-The first blueway state park in Virginia, it will consist of several smaller (250-400 acres) anchor properties connected by multiple canoe and kayak access points.
+The first blueway state park in Virginia, it consists of several smaller (250-400 acres) anchor properties connected by multiple canoe and kayak access points.
 This “string of pearls” along a 100-mile stretch of the Clinch River will provide outdoor enthusiasts access to the river as well as opportunities to enjoy the river’s beauty and ecological diversity.

 Quote: Brad Kreps